Chad Harris(ACEPS Director)

-Alex is Professor of Philosophy and Executive Dean of the Faculty of Humanities at UJ.
-Previously he held various research, teaching and visiting positions at Cambridge, Vienna, Athens and Harvard, before joining the University of Johannesburg in 2011.
+Alex is Professor of Philosophy and founding Director of the Institute for the Future of Knowledge at UJ.
+He is the co-founder and former director of ACEPS.
 Alex is a philosopher of science with particular interests in philosophy of epidemiology, philosophy of medicine, and philosophy of law, connected by the philosophical themes of causation, explanation, and prediction.
 He is committed to finding philosophical problems in practical contexts, and to contributing something useful concerning them.
 He holds a P-rating from the National Research Foundation of South Africa (2013-2018) and is a member of the South African Young Academy of Sciences.
 He has published a number of articles in top ranked international journals across three disciplines (philosophy, epidemiology, law).
 His first book, Philosophy of Epidemiology, was published by Palgrave Macmillan in 2013, and has recently been translated into Korean.
 His second book, Philosophy for Graduate Students: Metaphysics and Epistemology, is published by Routledge in February 2016.
-He is currently working on his third book, Philosophy of Medicine, under contract with Oxford University Press.
+His third book, Philosophy of Medicine, was published by Oxford University Press in 2019.

 Alex's Academia website

-Zinhle is a lecturer in the Department of Philosophy at the University of Johannesburg.
+Zinhle is a lecturer in the Department of Philosophy at the University of Johannesburg and a doctoral candidate at the University of Cambridge.
 Her research interests lie broadly in the philosophy of medicine, the philosophy of biology, and the philosophy of race.
 Her Honour's research was on the biological basis of race and her Master's dissertation was on heritability and genetic causation.
 Zinhle lectures undergraduate courses in metaphysics and epistemology.
 She is also an Iris Marion Young Scholar and a Cornelius Golightly fellow.

 Mongane is a veteran and stalwart of the African struggle; he is a writer and a Fullbright scholar who is also an African intellectual if being an intellectual means permanently incubating and innovating ideas to contribute to quality of life and a liveable world for all forms of life.